How WA residents can help victims of the deadly earthquake in Afghanistan

 The temblor killed 1,000 people, according to the state-run Bakhtar News Agency, which also reported an estimated 1,500 more were injured.
 In the first independent count, the United Nations Office for the Coordination of Humanitarian Affairs said more than 700 people died and more than 1,400 others were injured.

-The agency estimated that nearly 1,500 homes were destroyed or damaged in just the Gayan district, near the quake’s epicenter.
+The agency estimated that nearly 1,500 homes were destroyed or damaged in just the Gayan District, near the quake’s epicenter.

 Those number are estimates and are expected to rise, OCHA said.